 Stablecroft: A New Path for Nature and Visitors

 An exciting transformation is coming to Moseley Old Hall!
-The Stablecroft Project will introduce new paths, native plantings, and a heritage orchard to enhance both accessibility and biodiversity.
+The Stablecroft Project has introduced new paths, native plantings, and a heritage orchard to enhance both accessibility and biodiversity.

-We are excited to begin this long-anticipated project, enhancing the landscape for both nature and visitors.
-With improved pathways, native plantings, a wildflower mound, and a heritage orchard, the Stablecroft Project will enrich the visitor experience while boosting biodiversity.
+We are excited that this long-anticipated project to enhance the landscape for both nature and visitors has now been completed.
+With improved pathways, native plantings, a wildflower mound, and a heritage orchard, the Stablecroft Project will enrich the visitor experience while boosting biodiversity as the new planting matures over the next few years.

-While some areas may be temporarily closed, these improvements will make Moseley Old Hall an even more vibrant and welcoming place for future generations.
+While some areas of new planting may still time to take root, grow and mature, these improvements will make Moseley Old Hall an even more vibrant and welcoming place for future generations.

 What the project is

-After extensive planning and securing permissions, work on the Stablecroft Project will begin in February 2025.
-The project will feature new accessible, hard paths across the meadow, linking the tree hide and a newly installed boardwalk along the pond’s edge.
+After extensive planning and securing permissions, work on the Stablecroft Project began in February 2025.
+The project saw the installation of new accessible, hard paths across the meadow, linking the tree hide and a newly installed boardwalk along the pond’s edge.

-Additionally, over 3,000 native British trees and hedging plants will be introduced, including species such as Hawthorn, Hazel, Holly, Crab Apple, Wayfaring Tree, and Guelder Rose.
+Additionally, over 3,000 native British trees and hedging plants were introduced, including species such as Hawthorn, Hazel, Holly, Crab Apple, Wayfaring Tree, and Guelder Rose.
 These will provide vital support for wildlife and biodiversity.

 A key feature of the project is the ‘Beeseye View’—a raised wildflower-covered mound with a bisecting path, allowing visitors to immerse themselves in nature from a unique perspective.
-A new orchard with 48 heritage fruit trees will also be planted, preserving traditional fruit-growing varieties and enriching the landscape.
+A new orchard with 48 heritage fruit trees has also been planted, preserving traditional fruit-growing varieties and enriching the landscape.

 How the work may affect your visit